 Surrey County Cricket Club at The Oval in Kennington is one of two principal cricket grounds in London.
 During the 1930s and onwards, Test Matches have often been held at The Oval and because of its accessible location from the Underground, promotional posters were used to advertise events to the public.
 Travel by tube, bus or coach to county games and fixtures at smaller grounds in and around London, were also occasionally promoted in posters.

 This print by Clifford and Rosemary Ellis uses a light blue and white colour palette to create a blue sky and fluffy cloud-like scene, depicting the bowler in a dynamic form.
-This design shows how these posters were characterful, light-hearted and a balance between the artist’s technique and London Transport’s brand style.
+This design shows how these posters were characterful, light-hearted and a balance between the artist’s technique and Transport For London’s brand style.

 Perfect for football and travel fans, this poster conjures up the jubilation of interwar years.
 The first FA Cup Final to be played at Wembley Stadium was held on 28 April 1923.
 The Underground subsequently issued posters to promote the annual event throughout the 1920s and 1930s.
 These were usually in the panel poster format.
 Full size pictorial posters were occasionally issued to promote football across the city, but these rarely mentioned the names of individual clubs or grounds.